libi1984/BUSAN-SLC-Test-Assignment/README.md

   https://docs.python.org/3/library/pathlib.html
   https://sarpy.readthedocs.io/en/latest/examples/first_example.html#read-sicd-like-complex-pixel-data
   https://docs.scipy.org/doc/scipy/tutorial/fft.html#:~:text=To%20simplify%20working%20with%20the%20FFT%20functions,%20scipy%20provides%20the

+ #How to run the script
+#Download and save the data in Folder "SLC_Folder" in same directory
+#Create a folder "Saved_plots" in same directory
+#Run the script
 ##Process Flow
      -The range-azimuth data read from SLC data -Converting data from Time domain to Frequency Domain